Saladin Ahmed: Comics

 In 2016, Ahmed was approached by Marvel Comics editor Wil Moss to write a series focusing on the character Black Bolt due to Ahmed's background in fantasy and science fiction.
 Ahmed, with artist Christian Ward, began writing an ongoing series titled Black Bolt in May 2017.
 Ahmed and Ward won the 2018 Eisner Award for Best New Series for Black Bolt while the trade paperback collection of the comic, Black Bolt, Volume 1: Hard Time, was a finalist for the 2018 Hugo Award for Best Graphic Story.
 The series was cancelled in 2018 after twelve issues.

 In 2018, Ahmed relaunched two new ongoing series for Marvel Comics – Miles Morales: Spider-Man with artist Javier Garron and Exiles with artist Javier Rodriguez.
 Zack Quaintance, for The Beat, called Ahmed "a rising star at Marvel, having written the critically-acclaimed Black Bolt and currently writing Miles Morales: Spider-Man and Exiles".
 Also in 2018, Ahmed wrote the creator-owned limited series Abbott with artist Sami Kivela; it was published by Boom!
 Studios.
-A sequel, titled Abbott: 1973, was released in 2021.
+Sequels, titled Abbott: 1973 and Abbott: 1979, were released in 2021 and 2024, respectively.

 In 2019, Ahmed and artist Minkyu Jung became the creative team for the Ms. Marvel relaunch titled The Magnificent Ms. Marvel.
 IGN highlighted The Magnificent Ms. Marvel on its list for "Best Comic Book Series of 2019".
 The series was cancelled in February 2021 after eighteen issues.
 Charlie Ridgely, for ComicBook.com, highlighted that The Magnificent Ms. Marvel was "an incredible challenge" for Ahmed since he had to follow the character's original creator G. Willow Wilson.
 Ridgely commented that "Ahmed has leaned hard into the issues that plague our current lives while still making the comic uplifting" and that "every revelation that Kamala comes to is thoroughly earned and formed based on the specific experiences we see her confront.
 It's a master class in evolving a character while keeping them grounded in their own identity".